Three Little Chickpeas

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Butter bean curry in a pan with mushrooms and peas.
+Creamy butter bean curry in a bowl with white rice.

 Creamy Butter Bean Curry